msimecek/Image-Recognition-HoL/1-Face.md

 }
 ```

 There's one red error we cannot resolve just by adding using to some library.
-The "Images" class does not exist yet and we will create it now.
+The `Images` class does not exist yet and we will create it now.

-1. Create new folder in the project, call it **Utils**.
+1. In Visual Studio Code create new folder in the project, call it **Utils**.
 2. Add new file to it, call it **Images.cs**.
-3. Code it's contents:
+3. Code its content:

 ```c#
 using System.IO;